dekuNukem/STM32_tutorials/README.md

 ### ST-Link v2 Programmer

-You need one of these in order to upload programs into the STM32 chip.
+You need one to upload programs into the STM32 chip.
 Fortunately they are all over ebay and dirt cheap (usually less than $3 including shipping).
 Just search [ST Link v2 on ebay](https://www.ebay.com/sch/i.html?_from=R40&_nkw=st+link+v2) and it should look like this:

 ![Alt text](resources/images/stlink.jpg)

 ### STM32F030F4P6 development board

-This is the development board that we'll be using throughout this tutorial.
-You can find it all over ebay by [searching "STM32F030F4P6"](https://www.ebay.com/sch/i.html?_from=R40&_nkw=stm32f030f4p6).
+This is the board we'll be using throughout this tutorial.
+You can find it by [searching "STM32F030F4P6"](https://www.ebay.com/sch/i.html?_from=R40&_nkw=stm32f030f4p6).
 They are even cheaper at less than 2 dollars, and should look like this:

 ![Alt text](resources/images/ebayboard.jpg)